-These algorithms were initially evaluated on the well-calibrated TIMIT corpus to confirm that this setup produced comparable performance to other published results.
+These algorithms were initially evaluated on the well-calibrated TIMIT Corpus to confirm that this setup produced comparable performance to other published results.
 Following the methods in [11]-[13], the corpus was partitioned into training, validation, and evaluation sets.
-The 61 original phonemes that exist in the TIMIT corpus were collapsed to 39 labels.
-GMMs were first fit using the phoneme alignments provided with the TIMIT corpus.
-The number of mixture components was swept for the GMMs and optimal performance of 31.56% misclassification error was found for 4 mixture components per phoneme label.
+The 61 original phonemes that exist in TIMIT were collapsed to 39 labels.
+GMMs were first fit using the phoneme alignments provided with TIMIT.
+The number of mixture components was varied for the GMMs and an optimal performance of 31.56% misclassification error was achieved for 4 mixture components per phoneme label.
 This was comparable to the results found in [13] although for a much lower number of mixture components (i.e. 4 mixtures vs. 64 mixtures).
-This discrepancy is due to [13] using features only from the central portion of each phoneme segment instead of the 3-4-3 approach in this work [13].
-With this confirmation, phoneme alignments were then generated for the collapsed 39 labels in the same manner used for CH-E and CH-M. These results are shown in the following section and allowed for a better comparison to the performance on CH-E and CH-M.
+This discrepancy was due to the use of features only from the central portion of each phoneme segment instead of the 3-4-3 approach used in this work [13].
+With this confirmation, phoneme alignments were then generated for the collapsed 39 labels in the same manner used for CH-E and CH-M. These results are discussed in the following section and allowed for a better comparison to the performance on CH-E and CH-M.

 Results and Discussion

-The truncation level for CVSB and CDP was swept to determine an optimal operating point for each corpus.
-Similarly, the initial depth of the KD tree was swept for AVDPM to determine the effect on performance.
+The truncation level for CVSB and CDP was varied to determine an optimal operating point for each corpus.
+Similarly, the initial depth of the KD tree was adjusted for AVDPM to determine the effect on performance.
 Each algorithm was iterated ten times and an average misclassification error rate was calculated.
-A table of the best obtained error rates on respective evaluation sets and their respective parameters are shown in Table 1.
+A table of the best error rates on their respective evaluation sets are shown in Table 1, along with the associated parameter values.

 It can be seen that the average misclassification error of all three variational inference algorithms yield comparable error rates and require significantly fewer mixture components than the baseline GMM model where the number of components is assumed to be known a priori.
 This is due to the ability of DPMs to discover the underlying structure of the data and consequently less prone to overfitting.